Of All Moral Choices

 - The Pilgrims considered the American Indians savages.

-- Dutch and English explorers considered Aborigines savages.
+- Dutch and English explorers considered Aboriginals savages.

 - The Nazis were supported by Calvinistic thinkers.